Fodor's Expert Review Historic Water Tower

 This famous Michigan Avenue structure, completed in 1867, was originally built to house a 137-foot standpipe that equalized the pressure of the water pumped by the similar pumping station across the street.
 Oscar Wilde uncharitably called it "a castellated monstrosity" studded with pepper shakers.
-One of the few buildings that survived the Great Chicago Fire of 1871, it remains a Chicago landmark and a symbol of the city's spirit.
-The small gallery inside has rotating art exhibitions of local interest.
+One of the few buildings that survived the Great Chicago Fire, it remains a civic landmark and a symbol of the city's spirit.
+The small gallery inside hosts rotating art exhibitions of local interest.